voxel51/fiftyone-teams-app-deploy/docker/README.md

     FIFTYONE_DATABASE_ADMIN=true fiftyone migrate --all
     ```

-    - **NOTE** Any FiftyOne SDK less than 0.17.1 will lose database connectivity
+    - **NOTE** Any FiftyOne SDK less than 0.17.0 will lose database connectivity
       at this point.
-Upgrading to `fiftyone==0.17.1` is required

 1. To ensure that all datasets are now at version 0.24.0, run